euphaustus/spa-app/README.md

     in progress, I'm working on refactoring right now

-- get the backend running on an EC2 the Netlify functions are set up and running, you can check the live deploy though there will be a couple of discrepencies until I get it hooked up to a database
+- get the backend running on an EC2 the Netlify functions are set up and running, you can check the live deploy.
+    However the calendar and to-do list are not editable until I get them onto a database

 Site description: